 - Generally, you don’t have to pay your solicitor any upfront or ongoing fees.

 - Not having to pay your solicitor for their services if the claim does not succeed.

 - If the claim succeeds, you will pay a legally capped success fee to your solicitor.
 This amount is taken directly from your compensation award.

 Contact our advisors today if you would like more information about claiming on a No Win No Fee basis.
 Additionally, our advisors could discuss how to claim for a personal data breach and data breach compensation examples.

 You can contact our advisors by:

 Learn More About How Data Breach Claims Work

-Thank you for reading our guide about how to check your data breach claim value.
+Thank you for reading our guide about how to check your data breach claim value and whether you can use a data breach compensation calculator.
 We hope it was useful for you.
 Please see the relevant links below to learn more about how data breach claims could work.

 If you are unsure of your data breach claim value, or you would like to ask any other related questions about data breach claims, then please get in touch with Public Interest Lawyers.
 Our advisors are available to talk to online or on the phone via the contact details included in this guide.